China punches back as world weighs how to deal with higher US tariffs

 BANGKOK (AP) — Countries and industries were scrambling Friday to respond as President Donald Trump’s latest tariffs hikes upend global trade and world markets.

-China responded to the 34% tariffs imposed by the U.S. on imports from China by announcing it will impose a 34% tariff on imports of all U.S. products beginning April 10.
+China took the toughest approach so far, responding to the 34% tariff imposed by the U.S. on imports from China by matching it with a 34% tariff on imports of all U.S. products beginning April 10.

+Trump was swift to criticize Beijing’s move.
+“China played it wrong, they panicked — the one things they cannot afford to do,” he wrote in a social media post, adding: “My policies will never change.
+This is a great time to get rich.”

 Fighting back